DEL-DS14261-F25/.github/profile/README.md

 ## Welcome to the Data Engineering Lab  👋

-Have a safe and ejoyable ride!
+Have a safe and enjoyable ride!

 <!--